Fungi in focus: bioproducts for climate-resilient crops

 The implemented initiative

-Bioinputs in sustainable agriculture with a focus on climate resilience
+Biologicals in sustainable agriculture with a focus on climate resilience

 The technological solution

 This project targets the maize production sector, highlighting its crucial role in global food security as demand grows and the need for climate change adaptation increases.
-The technological proposal focuses on the use of bioinputs, leveraging the potential of native microorganisms as biofertilizers, biocontrol agents, and biostimulants to enhance crop sustainability.
+The technological proposal focuses on the use of biologicals, leveraging the potential of native microorganisms as biofertilizers, biocontrol agents, and biostimulants to enhance crop sustainability.
 Implementing these species promotes habitat colonization, optimizes soil structure and nutrient flow, and improves resistance to biotic and abiotic stresses.

 The approach aims not only to increase maize cultivation efficiency but also to expand the applicability of bioproducts to other agricultural sectors.
 Additionally, strategies for knowledge management and transfer will be developed, working closely with producers and academic and government entities in the involved countries to ensure the adoption and positive impact of these technologies in agriculture.